Helen Woolley BSc BPhil CMLI

 Research and Knowledge Exchange Projects

 Revisiting children’s outdoor environments in north east Japan (2014)

-Helen has been awarded a Japanese Society for the Promotion of Science (JSPS) Visiting Fellowship to revisit the post disaster area of north east Japan.
-Here she will see where children are playing, what has changed since her visit 2 years ago and how children’s outdoor environments are being considered in the reconstruction process.
-She will also attend the Japanese Association of Children’s Outdoor Environments conference and give lectures at a series of universities.
+I have been awarded a Japanese Society for the Promotion of Science (JSPS) Visiting Fellowship to revisit the post disaster area of north east Japan.
+Here I will see where children are playing, what has changed since my visit 2 years ago and how children’s outdoor environments are being considered in the reconstruction process.
+I will also attend the Japanese Association of Children’s Outdoor Environments conference and give lectures at a series of universities.

 Children’s Lost Landscapes in post disaster Japan (2012)

-This project was funded by the Daiwa Anglo-Japanese Foundation and involved Helen visiting the area where the earthquake, tsunami and nuclear power plant failure took place in March 2011.
-With her colleague Professor Isami Kinoshita of Chiba University Helen explored the outdoor environments where children played before the disasters and where children were playing outdoors in their current daily life.
+This project was funded by the Daiwa Anglo-Japanese Foundation and involved me visiting the area where the earthquake, tsunami and nuclear power plant failure took place in March 2011.
+With my colleague Professor Isami Kinoshita of Chiba University I explored the outdoor environments where children played before the disasters and where children were playing outdoors in their current daily life.